jazzdev/winemem/README.md

 Description
 -----------

-A web app for remember which wines you've had and whether they are worth buying again.
+A web app for remembering which wines you've had and whether they are worth buying again.

 License